-Anxiety, Depression, Post-Partum Depression, Addiction, Relationships, Life and Career Changes, LGBTQ, Trauma
+Anxiety, Depression, Post-Partum Depression, Addiction, Relationships, Life and Career Changes, Older Adults, LGBTQ, Trauma

 I believe that the most important part of therapy is the therapeutic relationship.
 We will build this relationship as I get to know you, your social environment, your strengths, and your goals.
 You will get to know me as well, as we walk through this journey together.